kubernetes-sigs/wg-policy-prototypes/policy-report/falco-adapter/README.md

 5. PruneByPriority = while pruning by default the events that came initially will be deleted (FIFO); by enabling this config the events that came initially of low priority are deleted before initial events of higher priority
 ~~~

-## To get Report summary
+## Viewing reports
 ```sh
 kubectl get clusterpolicyreports

 kubectl get policyreports --all-namespaces
 ```

-## To get Reports
 ```sh
 kubectl get clusterpolicyreports -o yaml

 kubectl get policyreports --all-namespaces -o yaml
 ```
-To get reports in a separate yaml file you can use ` kubectl get clusterpolicyreports  -o yaml > res.yaml` or `kubectl get policyreports --all-namespaces -o yaml > res.yaml`
+To view reports in a separate yaml file you can use ` kubectl get clusterpolicyreports  -o yaml > res.yaml` or `kubectl get policyreports --all-namespaces -o yaml > res.yaml`